algolia/algoliasearch-client-javascript/README.md

   * **prefixAll**: all query words are interpreted as prefixes,
   * **prefixLast**: only the last word is interpreted as a prefix (default behavior),
   * **prefixNone**: no query word is interpreted as a prefix.
 This option is not recommended.
+ * **removeWordsIfNoResult**: This option to select a strategy to avoid having an empty result page.
+There is three different option:
+  * **LastWords**: when a query does not return any result, the final word will be removed until there is results,
+  * **FirstWords**: when a query does not return any result, the first word will be removed until there is results,
+  * **None**: No specific processing is done when a query does not return any result (default behavior).
  * **typoTolerance**: if set to false, disable the typo-tolerance.
 Defaults to true.
  * **minWordSizefor1Typo**: the minimum number of characters in a query word to accept one typo in this word.<br/>Defaults to 3.
  * **minWordSizefor2Typos**: the minimum number of characters in a query word to accept two typos in this word.<br/>Defaults to 7.